aruzhanKar/-Cyclistic-bike-share-analysis-case-study-/README.md

 It was organised by month, and assumed to be credible since it was compiled and published by the organisation.

 ### 3. Process Phase
 After regularising and importing the data, the first step was to inspect each attribute for anomalies.
 A new column for trip length (in minutes) was created.
 Any data that was unnecessary was removed.
-A full description of the process is described here: __________
+A full description of the process is described here: docs/Bike data.Rmd

 ### 4. Analyse Phase
 In this phase, queries were created to uncover trends that were highlighted in the data visualisations.